MicrobesGonnaMicrobe/Intros/README.md

 - Useful information from the department: https://www.uib.no/en/bio/180309/masters-student-department-biosciences-useful-information
 - Guidelines for the assessment of master’s theses: https://www.uib.no/sites/w3.uib.no/files/attachments/examiners_file_masters_dept_of_biol_sciences_2025.pdf
 - In case you need to borrow a UiB computer to work in WSL, you might need to apply for admin access to install different software:  https://hjelpekort.app.uib.no/en/KI-2120.html
+    - You need to then download the "Make Me Admin" program that activates your admin access for 1 hour each time you ask for it